by Mark A. Breiner*, DDS, FAGD, FIAOMT

 And guess what – now the consensus in the dental world is that fluoride does not work to prevent decay systemically.
 It works topically.
 Fluoride is an enzyme killer and thus kills the bacteria in the mouth that causes tooth decay.
 If you want a poison to kill the bacteria, why place it in the water, just use it in toothpaste or swish with it.

 Fifty percent of people in fluoridated areas manifest dental fluorsis – a defect in the enamel.
 This is caused by fluoride interfering with collagen formation.
-Why would anyone think this is just a cosmetic problem and not a warning sign of deeper trouble- but that is how the ADA portrays the problem.
+Why would anyone think this is just a cosmetic problem from a cosmetic dentist San Diego and not a warning sign of deeper trouble- but that is how the ADA portrays the problem.

 How did this massive cover up take place?